smartobjectoriented/soo/doc/source/architecture/agency/core/injector.rst

 -----------

 The **ME Injector** functionality allows a ME to be injected into a smart object.
 At the bootstrap of SOO, the Agency looks at a dedicated partition of the SD-CARD to retrieve some ME ITBs.
+It can also inject ME using Bluetooth, via the :ref:`vuihandler <vuihandler>`.

 An ME is packed into a U-boot ITB file which is parsed by the AVZ hypervisor when loading into the RAM.